SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 These pulsations are caused by the rotation of the neutron star and the misalignment between the spin axis and the magnetic axis of the neutron star.

 The shape of the pulsations is known as the pulse profile, which can vary with energy, luminosity, orbital phase and other parameters.

 The aim of this project is to vary some of these parameters (namely: the rotation axis angles, three parameters describing the beam pattern, the phase shift and the magnetic colatitude).
-These variations will then be used to simulate the observed hotspot pattern.
+These variations will then be used to simulate the observed pulse profile.

 ### The hotspot and the beam pattern
 The term "hotspot" refers to the point at which X-rays are emitted.
 For the purposes of this project, a single hotspot is considered.
 In order to locate it, we consider a single emitting hotspot located around the rotation axis.
 The position of this hotspot is described by the magnetic colatitude and the phase shift.
 These parameters are used to define the intrinsic angles of the hotspot on the surface of the star.
 The intrinsic angles univocally locate the hotspot on the star.